apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 Observation
 -----------
+* `Event.getInfo()` contains the primary and mixin node types of the added/removed node in the case of `Event.NODE_ADDED` and `Event.NODE_REMOVED`.
+The key `jcr:primaryType` maps to the primary type and the key `jcr:mixinTypes` maps to an array containing the mixin types.

 * `Event.getUserId()`, `Event.getUserData()`and `Event.getDate()` will only be available for locally
   generated events (i.e. on the same cluster node).
 To help identifying potential trouble spots,